evolutiatechion/mimix/README.md

-### "The Nathanael Banach is AI interactive within Realistic Human Face"
+### "The Nathanael Banach is Interactive AI within Realistic Human Face"

 ---